 Dena Simmons – educator. speaker. change agent. writer.

 Monique S. Simon and her Caribbean Folklore Project.
 A bit about Monique: she teaches at the college level, her areas of expertise being literature of the black world, communications, and teaching strategies.
 She’s also widely published and has also performed her work (Adynah) on the NY stage.

 Elaine Spires – a Brit who’s made Antigua a second home, set several of her writings in Antigua, and collaborated with local artist Heather Doram to make Maisie and Em a hilarious part of the local theatrical landscape.
 She’s the author of What’s Eating Me? and other books and this is where she blogs.

-Glen ‘Rasta Man’ Toussaint’s blog where you’ll find his poetry and musings, and laugh and smile to yourself while doing so – http://rastamage.blogspot.com and here’s his wordpress blog which has an interesting and growing collection of stories built from Caribbean lore.
+Glen ‘Rasta Man’ Toussaint’s blog where you’ll find his poetry and musings, and laugh and smile to yourself while doing so – and Dat Bwoi for Jackie is his wordpress blog which has an interesting and growing collection of stories built from Caribbean lore.
 Glen is also a past Wadadli Pen judge and host of the Best of Books’ Wadadli Pen Open Mic (as of 2020 owner of his own online and pop-up bookstore Ten Pages, and a Wadadli Pen patron)

 As with all content on wadadlipen.wordpress.com, except otherwise noted, this is written by Joanne C. Hillhouse (author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Musical Youth, Lost!
 A Caribbean Sea Adventure, With Grace, and Oh Gad!).
 All Rights Reserved.
 If you enjoyed it, check out my page on Amazon and/or Facebook, and help spread the word about Wadadli Pen and my books.
 You can also subscribe to the site to keep up with future updates.
 Thanks.